selwynpolit/d9book/book/dtt.md

 ![Test output location](/images/test-output.png)

-If you don't need to view the reports from your tests, you can safely delete these directories as well as the html files shown below.
+If you don't need to view the reports from your tests, you can safely delete these directories as well as the HTML files shown below.

-At the same level is a browser_output directory which has some html files which reference the directories above:
+At the same level is a browser_output directory which has some HTML files which reference the directories above:

 ![Browser Ouput1](/images/browser-output1.png)

 While tests are running, I noticed that files appear in the `/simpletest/browser_output` folder at the topmost level of the project.
-They go away when the tests complete..
+They go away when the tests are complete.

 ![Browser Output2](/images/browser-output2.png)

 ## Setup PHPUnit tests

 Using Drupal version 9.4.5 let's get PHPunit tests running inside the ddev containers (instead of on the host machine).